The Bank of New York Mellon EMEA Cookie Notice

 You can help control the way Cookies operate within our Websites or through your browser settings.

 Third Party Advertising

-When accessing any third-party/external sites that may be linked above, you will leave the BNY Mellon website.
-These sites are not controlled or endorsed by BNY Mellon, and BNY Mellon is not responsible for the contents, operation or security of these sites.
+When accessing any third-party/external sites that may be linked above, you will leave our Websites.
+These third party sites are not controlled or endorsed by BNY Mellon, and BNY Mellon is not responsible for the contents, operation or security of these sites.

 You have the ability to opt out of many third-party advertisers.
 For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
 You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.

 Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Websites or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
 Also, if your browsers are configured to reject Cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
 Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.